passle/passle-sync-wordpress/frontend/README.md

 ## TODO

-- Add a WordPress section to the client module for CMS Integrations
-- Sort out API keys
-- Support multiple passles
-- Pagination
 - Tidy up code structure?
 - Typescript?
 Webpack directly?
+- Flag if the sync's failed - allow it to stop
+- Key error
+- Note permalink type required for API